How will the kitchen of the future look like? It will be invisible!

-Both methods leave with a larger usable surface that makes the space really flexible and multifunctional.
+Both methods leave with a larger surface that can be used for functions other than cooking.

-An alternative are hoods that don’t even need to be raised (my favourite!)
-Their suction power is quite amazing and can trap cooking smokes directly from the pan.
+Alternatively, there are hoods that don’t even need to be raised (my favourite).
+Their suction power is incredible and it effectively traps cooking smokes directly from the pan.

-How to make cabinets disappear?
-What if they became a design feature (opened in a new window/tab)!
+How to make kitchen cabinets disappear?
+What if they became a design feature?

-It’s the case of these wooden cubes that – extending in a wall niche – create hidden storage while dressing the wall as an art piece.
+It’s the case of these wooden cubes that – extending into a wall niche – create hidden storage while dressing the wall as an art piece.

 And voilà, an invisible kitchen becomes decorative at the same time!

-In the design of a hidden kitchen, the whole concept of worktop surface deserves a separate point, as it goes a long way towards integrating kitchen and living spaces in a totally seamless fashion.
+In the design of a hidden kitchen, the whole concept of worktop deserves a separate point, as it goes a long way in integrating kitchen and living spaces seamlessly.

-Worktop space, cooking area, dining table, desk… all functions can happen on the very same surface!
-Induction technology is what makes it possible, with induction areas hidden under the worktop level that make the actual hob totally invisible.
+Worktop space, cooking area, dining table, desk… all of these functions can happen on the very same surface!
+Induction technology is what makes it possible.
+In particular, induction areas get hidden under the worktop level, making the actual hob totally invisible.

-Open-plan kitchens are in general a great solution when the available space is very limited.
+Open-plan kitchens are always a great solution when the available space is very limited.
 And there are also some extra-small-scale options to achieve an invisible kitchen.

-At the latest Milan Design Week, the Japanese Sanwa Company has presented this fully equipped mini-kitchen.
+At Milan Design Week 2018, the Japanese Sanwa Company has presented this fully equipped mini-kitchen.

-When not in use, the faucet can be folded down.
-Then the whole surface is closed with a cover and all is left is a desk, that can be even adjusted in height.
+When not in use, the faucet is folded down and the whole worktop closed with a cover.
+All is left is a handy desk, that can even be adjusted in height!

 Invisible kitchens may not be a choice for everyone.
 But for sure, they make the most of the available space.
 And when that's limited, this can result in an overall more liveable home!